 Women May Have The Inside Edge (no pun intended!)

-Not only are there no reasons women should feel excluded, female inspectors in general have a lot of advantages in this industry and the biggest one right now is that they stand out.
-A veteran inspector once said (to an all male audience) in a way he was glad he didn’t have any women in his service area because if they went head to head with his company they would probably crush him in the marketplace, and I can’t disagree.
+Not only are there no reasons women should feel excluded, but female inspectors in general also have a lot of advantages in this industry and the biggest one right now is that they stand out.
+A veteran inspector once said (to an all-male audience) in a way he was glad he didn’t have any women in his service area because if they went head-to-head with his company, they would probably crush him in the marketplace, and I can’t disagree.
 One of the reasons Inside Edge Home Inspections Ltd. is not a household name yet (at least in early 2022 when I wrote this!) is that, despite the fact I know we are one of if not the best inspection company in Halifax, we can get lost in the crowd of the revolving door of local home inspectors.
 Let there be no ambiguity on my feelings: I am in complete support of every initiative that helps to bring our industry in line with the diverse demographics we serve and helping to fix this gender imbalance is a logical first step.

 In short, can women be home inspectors?
 YES!
 Are there any reasons why women cannot or should not become home inspectors?
 NO!
 There is no reason for this gender imbalance to exist.
 I never want to hear my young niece say to me that doing home inspections is a “job for boys”.
 I know there are presently a large number of women looking to join our industry in the coming years and all I can say is that I welcome them with open arms as it's long overdue.